 Often fax advertisements are sent in bulk on behalf of a business or entity by separate professional fax broadcasters.
 Generally, the person or business on whose behalf a fax is sent or whose property, goods or services are advertised is liable for a violation of the junk fax rules, even if the person or business did not physically send the fax.
 A fax broadcaster also may be liable if it has a "high degree of involvement" in the sender's fax message, such as supplying the fax numbers to which the message is sent, providing a source of fax numbers, making representations about the legality of faxing to those numbers or advising about how to comply with the junk fax rules.

-How the FCC can help
+How can the FCC help?

 The FCC can issue warning citations and impose fines against companies violating or suspected of violating the junk fax rules, but does not award individual damages.
 If you receive a fax advertisement from someone who does not have an established business relationship with you, or to whom you have not given express permission to send you faxed ads, you can file a complaint with the FCC.
 Violators of the junk fax rules may be fined, but the FCC does not award damages to recipients of junk faxes.